 Arthur C. Clarke

-In essence, the signal train of ultrasound signals removes the biofilm (=feeding ground for micro-organisms) and stops the binary fission (multiplication) of bacteria by causing vibration and stress in the liquid .
+In essence, the specific signal train of ultrasound signals removes the biofilm (=feeding ground for micro-organisms) and stops the binary fission (multiplication) of bacteria by causing vibration and stress in the liquid .

 Trough continued research and feedback from clients, the devices were adjusted and improved over time.

-After more than 23.000 units sold, the products from Thomas-Electronics have the most validated references and studies on the worldwide (low-power) ultrasound market.
+After more than 26.000 units sold, the products from Thomas-Electronics have the most validated references and studies on the worldwide (low-power) ultrasound market.

 Aside from biofilm removal applications we also have specific ultrasound products to keep certain non-domesticated mammals, pests, birds and vermin at a distance.